Enriqu3Exposit0/payloads/README.md

 # payloads
-A list of diferent payloads for web pentesting
+This repo contains a list of diferent payloads for web pentesting